-Day 10 : Three cols on one day
+Day 10 : Three cols in one day

 In the morning we had a chat with another cyclist.
 He hadn't felt as cold on the Bonette as us yesterday.
-A while later bram told me that during the night he had used the bushes as a toilet, because he thought there were bars in front of the bathrooms.
-In the morning he noticed those were actually fly curtains.
-We went to the supermarket and baker, it was a pretty touristy town and there was music everywhere.
+A while later Bram told me that during the night he had used the bushes as a toilet, because he thought there were bars in front of the bathrooms.
+Now he noticed those were actually fly curtains.
+We went to the supermarket and baker, it was a pretty touristy town with music everywhere.
 We recognized one of the songs as 'Lucy in the sky with diamonds', it was some weird French version.

 There was also a store selling bicycle stuff.
 Unfortunately they didn't sell luggage carriers.
 I bought an inner tire and a pocket knife with 'cold de Bonette' written on it.
-Bram bought a warm bicycle shirt of the Bonette.
+Bram bought a warm bicycle shirt showing the Bonette.
 We left late today and there were still three cols to be climbed.
 We started right away with the col de Vars.
 There we passed the cyclist we had seen on the campsite and his wife.
 Halfway up the mountain we needed to get a stamp.
 We waited in front of the tourist office for ten minutes, only to hear they didn't have one.
 Luckily, we found one in the local town hall.
-At the summit we talked with an English couple.
+We talked with an English couple at the summit.
 They had been cycling in the area for years.
 After we took pictures for each other we bought some more ice cream.
-I wanted to go to the bathroom, but even as customer you had to pay, so I just went to the bushes.
+I wanted to go to the bathroom, but even as a customer you had to pay, so I just went in the bushes.

 Col de Vars